embox/embox-docs/en/embox_build_en.md

     $ make confload-platform/quake3/qemu
 ```
-In the example above we choose the existing "platform/quake3/qemu" configuration from the list.

 ## Building made of existing configuration
 To build the image, it's necessary to set the chosen configuration as a current one how it was shown in the previous example.
-And then to run the next command:
+And then to run:
 ```
     $ make
 ```